-He dips a finger into the blood pooled in a small wooden bowl.
+He dips a finger into the liquid pooled in a small wooden bowl.
 It is a casual gesture, dabbing at it like paint in a paint cup.
 Careful not to drip the crimson wetness from his fingertip, he brings it to the canvas.
-Gently and with great care, he spreads the blood across the canvas, rubbing it to blend it into a thousand shades like an artist working with charcoal.
-He dips his finger again and again, each time carefully smearing the blood across the canvas, creating a brightly splashed roughed in picture.
+Gently and with great care, he spreads it across the canvas, rubbing to blend it into a thousand shades like an artist working with charcoal.
+He dips his finger again and again, each time carefully smearing it across the canvas, creating a brightly splashed roughed in picture.
 The blood turns to shades of sepia and dull red as it dries into the canvas.

-The odor of the blood fills his nostrils.
-It is a little sharp, kind of salty.
+The odor of the liquid fills his nostrils.
+It is a little sharp.
 If he tasted it, he knows it would taste salty, red, and a little bit like smelted iron.
 It smells good, fresh.
 It has to be fresh or the magic would have faded away.

-The bowl sits on a small carved wooden table before him and close to the easel.
-It is the kind of bowl that looks like it had been carved by a deliberate hand, the inside sanded smooth until it has a warm sheen.
+The bowl sits on a small carved wooden table before him, close to the easel.
+It looks like it had been carved by a deliberate hand, the inside sanded smooth until it has a warm sheen.
 The outside is carved with an intricate pattern that covers the entire surface.
 The blood in the bowl was taken from a vein, the de-oxygenation giving it a staler red-brown look.

 It shares the table with two similar bowls, one holding brighter red blood taken from an artery, the oxygenation making the blood look fresher.
-The third bowl holds blood with a darker ashier look, mixed with other mediums, and has an odor that resembles brimstone and ashes.
-Next to the bowls lays an assortment of artists’ tools; soft and stiff bristled brushes of various sizes and hair types, as well as pallet knives and other items.
+The third has a darker ashier look, mixed with other mediums, and has an odor that resembles brimstone and ashes.
+Next to the bowls are an assortment of artists’ tools; soft and stiff bristled brushes of various sizes and hair types, as well as pallet knives and other items.

 Wiping his finger on an age-yellowed cloth, he picks up a paintbrush, dips it in the ashy bowl, and starts painting in more details.

 As he works, the picture is drawn forth from the canvas, the image growing more defined.
-He changes blood paints and brushes as he works, bringing the scene to surreal life.
+He changes between blood paints and brushes as he works, adding shading and bringing the scene to surreal life.

 The canvas he works today with such care is the rocky crags of a mountain.
-Beneath his brushes, the peak rises up to a snow covered cap that seems impossibly distant.
+Beneath his brushes, the peak rises to a snow covered cap that seems impossibly distant.
 The rough crags of the mountain appear impassible.
 A well used trail that feels more treacherous than it looks winds across the lower rounded bottom of the nearest mountain.
-Rocks jut out like grotesque growths and twisted trees cling where they can, their roots embedded in the rock and soil.
-Wildflowers flutter in the breeze, seeming as if you could actually see the movement if you look hard enough.
+Rocks jut out from the like grotesque growths and twisted trees cling where they can, their roots embedded in the rocky soil.
+Wildflowers flutter in the breeze, seeming as if you could actually see the movement if you looked hard enough.
 Rough dry mountain grass and thorny weeds claim a partial victory to the rough ground among the boulders.